 On February 8, 1915, D. W. Griffith’s The Birth of a Nation premiered in Las Angeles under the title The Clansman (it was based on a book of that name).
 The film has become more famous for its depiction of 20th century racial stereotypes than the history of the Civil War and Reconstruction era that it sought to depict.
 The NAACP protested the film from its debut, citing its racist depiction of African Americans.
-View an article from the Cleveland Advocate protesting the showing of The Birth of the Nation upon its initial release here
+View an article from the Cleveland Advocate protesting the showing of The Birth of the Nation upon its initial release here.

 The plot of the film revolves around two white families from the north and south during and after the Civil War.
 It recasts Lincoln as a figure sympathetic to the south and shows a post war south ruined by carpetbaggers, free men and radical Republicans.
 In the film, the south is only redeemed by the formation of the Ku Klux Klan.
 The Klan emerge as heroes in the film.
 In fact, due to their positive depiction in the film, the KKK used it a recruiting tool until the early 1970s.